Hazem-murshedi/Local-AI-Powered-Financial-Analysis-Platform/README.md

 # 📈 AI-Powered Financial Analysis & Trading Platform

 This project implements a local AI-powered financial analysis and trading platform.
-It uses deep learning (LSTM) for market prediction, GARCH for volatility forecasting, and computes Value at Risk (VaR) — all **without cloud-based APIs**.
+It uses deep learning (LSTM) for market prediction, GARCH for risk assessment metrics like volatility forecasting, and computes Value at Risk (VaR) — all **without cloud-based APIs**.
 A FastAPI backend serves predictions, and a Streamlit dashboard provides interactive data visualization.

 ---